Contacting your Sponsored Person

 WRITING TO YOUR NUN OR STUDENT IN TIBET

 Remember to include a stamped self-addressed envelope.
 The translated letter will be sent back to you.
-Then you post to Tibet using the special address labels (right).
+Then you post to Tibet using the special address labels (above).
 It contains four copies of the address so you’ll need to cut it to get one label.

 The Tibet address label helps your letter pass from Australia, through China to Tibet.
 It has to pass through three countries so the label has the address in three languages.
 Simply print (in Internet Explorer use the Print button, or File->Print), then cut into four, and paste one onto the envelope.